Plastic Free Is Just the Beginning

 - Pre-consumer recycled content (i.e. post industrial content that comes from scraps in the paper making process)

-- Certified sustainable virgin content (ideally from FSC certified sources)
+- Certified sustainable virgin content

 With Canopy's guidance, we are also exploring opportunities to develop paper based packaging made with agricultural waste, such as hemp or straw.